-Black Widow has been attacked by Captain Marvel.
-If Captain Marvel is within Range 3, Black Widow can use her Counter-Strike superpower after the attack is resolved.
-She must make sure that all abilities, effects, and damage from Captain Marvel's attack are applied before she can use the Counter-Strike superpower.
+Crossbones, Merciless Merc has been attacked by Invincible Iron Man.
+If Iron Man deals damage with this attack, Crossbones can use his Aggressive superpower after the attack is resolved.
+He must make sure that all abilities, effects, and damage from Iron Man's attack are applied before he can use the Advance from Aggressive.